 Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 The N.C.
 Jazz Festival provides an intimate setting and the opportunity to meet and chat with local and regional jazz artists who play in various combinations together.
-Concerts by touring bands Thursday night are followed by multiple sets with six- or seven-musician combos on Friday and Saturday nights, and a Saturday brunch with a concert and an open jam.
-The festival is in its 45th year in 2025.
+Concerts by touring bands Thursday night are followed by multiple sets with six- or seven-musician combos on Friday and Saturday nights, and typically a Saturday brunch with a concert and an open jam.
+The festival is in its 46th year in 2026.

 Artists